stanleybaez/BankOfKean/README.md

 # BankOfKean

-Bank of Kean is a simple banking application written in Java.
-Devloped in the spring of 2020 with three classmates.
+Bank of Kean is a simple banking application written in Java.Developed in the spring of 2020 with three classmates.

-BoK asks user to create a four digit pin, create either a checking or savings account, deposit an intial ammount, and choose between five different actions after creating an account.
+BoK asks users to create a four digit pin, create either a checking or savings account, deposit an initial amount, and choose between five different actions after creating an account.

 Options are : Deposit, Withdraw, Calculate Interest, Check Balance, and Log Out.